 Lab of Advanced Algorithms and Applications

-HighlightsWe are developing a new semantic-annotation technology for short textual fragments, called TAGME.
+HighlightsWe are developing a new semantic-annotation technology for short textual fragments, called TAGME [ACM CIKM 2010, IEEE Software 2012].
 This tool has been applied succesfully to many contexts concerning with the clustering, the classification and the similarity-comparison of short texts.
 We are also studying the design of of “Multi-objective” data compressor, a novel paradigm in which optimization techniques are plugged into the design of data compressors.
-For example, in the Bicriteria Data Compression, the compressor solves the following problem: "return a compressed file which minimizes the compressed space provided that the decompression time is less than T".
+For example, in the Bicriteria Data Compression ([ACM-SIAM SODA14], to appear), the compressor solves the following problem: "return a compressed file which minimizes the compressed space provided that the decompression time is less than T".
+Similarly, the compressor can "return a compressed file which minimizes the decompression time provided that the compressed space is less than S bits".
 A third line of research is a classic one for our group lasting for 20 years now and regarding the design of compressed indexes for big data (such as String B-tree [JACM 1999] and FM-index [JACM 2005]).
 Recently we have designed cache-oblivious compressed version of those indexes for dictionaries of strings [ESA 2013], and distribution-ware compressed indexes for data collections [Algorithmica 2013].

 - Google Zurich